 Be Safe and Smart

-It is extremely important to get the proper approval for working out from your medical Doctor.
+Getting the proper approval for working out from your medical Doctor is extremely important.
 If any of these exercises cause pain or discomfort, don’t continue with them – instead, perform an exercise that does not hurt.

 What if I can’t do these exercises?

-This workout may not be for you if you are extremely limited in your movement due to the boot cast.
+This workout may not be for you if your movement is extremely limited due to the boot cast.
 If it is challenging to balance, use a chair or table as support while performing squats and other similar moves.

 How long should I wait before starting these exercises??